 Following such approval, the Commission then aims to control any significant subsequent changes using an automated change control system which allows licensees to enter and upload relevant information using a secure online portal.
 This system stores detailed information on licensees' approved games and is easier for licensees to use.
 The greater clarity of the information processed also ensures a significant increase in operational efficiency.
-There were 8,106 new games and gambling equipment approvals processed in 2017 (2016, 6,932).
+There were 8,467 new games and gambling equipment approvals processed in 2018 (2017, 8,106).

 A Multi-Jurisdiction Testing Framework was formed in 2015 under the auspices of the International Association of Gaming Regulators Working Group with the Isle of Man, Denmark and the United Kingdom.
 Within this the Commission continues to work towards harmonising testing requirements.
 This increases the speed at which games can be approved for release as well as minimising costs and regulatory duplication.

-Alderney Gambling Control Commission Financial Statements as at 31 December 2017
+Alderney Gambling Control Commission Financial Statements as at 31 December 2018

-Statement of the Commission's Responsibilities
+Statement of the Commissioners' Responsibilities

-The Alderney Gambling Control Commission ('the Commission') acknowledges that it is responsible for preparing financial statements for each financial year which give a true and fair view of the state of affairs of the Commission and of the profit or loss of the Commission for that period.
+The Commissioners of the Alderney Gambling Control Commission (the "Commission") acknowledge that they are responsible for preparing financial statements for each financial year which give a true and fair view of the state of affairs of the Commission and of the profit or loss of the Commission for that period.
 In preparing those financial statements the Commission is required to: